linuxjain/DateTimeParser/README.md

 # DateTimeParser
-Recognise date and time statements in English text.
+Recognise date and time expressions in English text.